Freemasonry, Mass Formation Psychosis & The Lab Leak Theory | With Harrison Smith & Chase Geiser

 So this guy, Michael Hiltzik.

-Is it showing you his profile?
+This is showing you his profile.

 Yeah, it's carrying the tab.

-He's got 20,000 followers on Twitter, and he's a Pulitzer Prize winning columnist author.
+He's got 20,000 followers on Twitter and he's a Pulitzer Prize winning columnist author.

 This is the guy, right?

-Well, I don't see anything.
+Wait, I don't see anything.

 Am I supposed to be seeing some?